 There are two distinct groups of deaf people in the U.S. The one group of the deaf are called late-deafened.
 Those are people who went deaf later in life.
 They make up about 80% of the total deaf.
 A big majority of this group are seldom around others who are deaf and therefore never learn to sign.
 Those who do learn sign language most often learn “Signed English” as I did.

 Another group are pre-lingual, that is they went deaf before they were able to acquire a spoken language.
-About 90% of this population are born from hearing parents and at least in the last three decades often have cochlear implants to allow them to join the hearing world.
+About 90% of this population are born from hearing parents and at least in the last three decades often have cochlear implants to allowed many of them to join the hearing world.

 Of the total deaf population it is estimated that about 3% are self proclaimed members of the “Deaf Community” (with a capital D).